J.D. Davis Preview, Player Props: Giants vs. Braves

 Braves Pitching Rankings

-- The Braves' 3.82 team ERA ranks third among all league pitching staffs.
+- The Braves have a 3.80 team ERA that ranks third among all MLB pitching staffs.

-- Braves pitchers combine to give up the third-fewest home runs in baseball (132 total, one per game).
+- Braves pitchers combine to give up the second-fewest home runs in baseball (132 total, one per game).

-- The right-hander's most recent time out was on Friday against the San Francisco Giants, when he went seven scoreless innings while allowing only one hit.
+- The lefty's most recent appearance came on Sunday against the San Francisco Giants, when he tossed 5 2/3 innings, surrendering three earned runs while allowing nine hits.

+- In nine games this season, the 29-year-old has a 2.83 ERA and 8.5 strikeouts per nine innings, while allowing a batting average of .264 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.